govau/notify-client-java/README.md

-# GOV.UK Notify - notifications-java-client
+# GOV.UK Notify Java client

-This is the Java client for the GOV.UK Notify API.

-It provides client calls, response marshalling and authentication for the GOV.UK Notify API.

-This application is built using Java 8.
+Client for the GOV.UK Notify API, built using Java 8.

 ## Usage

-Before usage, create a service through the Notify admin console.
-This provides access to the API credentials for your application.
-There are normal, test and team API keys available.
-Read the [API documentation](https://www.notifications.service.gov.uk/documentation) for more information.

 The notifications-java-client has been deployed to [Bintray](https://bintray.com/gov-uk-notify/maven/notifications-java-client).
 You will need to add the following snippet to your maven settings.xml file.
 ```xml